Negligent Truck Maintenance and Equipment Failures

 Multiple parties have duties to make sure trucks are in proper working order: truck drivers, trucking companies, maintenance companies and more.
 There are state and federal regulations that dictate maintenance and upkeep requirements.
 These requirements are based on a variety of factors, including whether or not the truck is engaged in interstate commerce, as well as the number of miles it is driven each day.

 Failure to properly maintain a commercial vehicle is a major cause of truck accidents, and one that our attorneys at Rittgers & Rittgers always take into consideration when they investigate these claims.
-We leave no stone unturned when it comes to getting you fair compensation.
+Our Cincinnati attorneys leave no stone unturned when it comes to getting you fair compensation.

 Victims of truck accidents rarely know whether maintenance was an issue.
 Perhaps you have reason to believe that a defective truck or trucking part played a role, but it is important that we bring our more than 30 years of experience into play to find out exactly what went wrong.